EdgeFirstAI/documentation/README.md

 Run a spell checker on the documentation using `mkdocs build -s`.

+## Discrete Documentations

+Discrete documentations allow a single doc file to appear in multiple locations.
+The doc file needs to be maintained once and the changes will be propagated in all pages that contains the doc file.
+All discrete documentations are placed under the directory `/discrete`.
+The syntax for adding the contents of the discrete doc in another doc is provided below.

+Example: `{% include-markdown "discrete/workflows/web.md" %}`

 # Conventions

 Follow these conventions when working on the documentation.